What to do in an emergency

 Wounds over the chest or abdomen

 If the wound is on your dog or cat’s chest and a “sucking” noise can be heard, you should attempt to bandage the wound with cling film or other similar material, tightly enough to keep air from entering the wound and transport your pet immediately to the vet.
 If there is a protruding object, such as a stick, DO NOT attempt to remove the object.
-If the object is large, you can cut the object leaving about two inches (five centimeters) from the body and then if necessary place a dressing around the object to control bleeding.
+If the object is large, you can cut the object leaving about two inches (five centimetres) from the body and then if necessary place a dressing around the object to control bleeding.

 If the abdomen is punctured and internal organs are exposed, do not let your dog or cat dog lick at them.
 Wash the exposed organs immediately in clean, warm water if you can.
 Use a warm, damp sheet to wrap your pet’s abdomen and take them to a vet urgently.